 Once a case is in the court system, a judge is assigned to the case.
 Judges, like prosecutors, are elected officials in the State of Michigan.
 The judge’s role in a criminal case is to keep order, control the proceedings make rulings on evidence and answer motions or requests by the parties.
 In theory, a judge is impartial and does not concern himself or herself with the dispute between the parties.
 In some cases, a defendant may want the judge to act as the trier of fact without a jury.
 This is called a waiver trial or bench trial.
 This would empower the judge, acting alone, to render a verdict of guilty or not guilty without impaneling a jury.
 However, a person charged with a crime may not have a choice in the matter because either the prosecutor or judge may force a jury trial even when a defendant is willing to waive the same.
 In my opinion, judges tend to favor jury trials in cases with strong public policy, the presence of the media or where a certain verdict (by a judge without a jury) could subject the court to disapproval.

 The Role of a Lawyer in Domestic Violence Cases

 If you have been following along, then you should realize:

 The scales of justice are heavily weighted in favor of the prosecution in criminal proceedings.
 Police, prosecutors and judges want to avoid censure, avoid liability and remain popular in the eyes of the public.
-The people that are selected for a jury trial are not always who you think they are.
+The jury trial process has its own problems and flaws.
+The individuals that are called to act a jurors may discriminate and possess biases that can make a fair decision impossible.
 If this sounds overwhelming and scary, it should.
 Only an experienced attorney can navigate someone in the criminal justice system and hope for a favorable outcome.
 A seasoned criminal defense lawyer knows when to work with the system, not against it.
 For starters, you may need answers to one or more of the following questions: